Funding opportunity

 - facilitate the transition of new researchers from trainees to productive employees in the Canadian workforce

-In addition, these programs should encourage the following as appropriate:
+In addition, these programs should encourage:

-- Student mobility, nationally or internationally, between individual universities and between universities and other sectors
+- student mobility, nationally or internationally, between individual universities and between universities and other sectors

-- Increased collaboration between academic and non-academic sectors
+- increased collaboration between academic and non-academic sectors

 Supported training programs will be recognized for: